 - The bookkeeping sheet: serves as the seller’s accounting record

 - The tax deduction sheet: serves as proof of the amount of input tax paid by the buyer

 - The invoicing sheet: is used by the customer for his/her accounting

 After the completion of the implementation of the general e-fapiao reform in 2016, and as part of China’s efforts to digitize and streamline commercial procedures, a special VAT e-fapiao pilot program was launched in China in September 2020.
-Officials predict that the system’s implementation in China’s mega-cities will be completed during 2022, and a full implementation across the country will be achieved during 2023.
+Officials predict that the system’s implementation in China’s mega-cities will be completed during 2022, and a full implementation across the country will be achieved by 2025.

 The advantages of the e-fapiao

 Here are some of the most apparent advantages: